How to Monitor Staff Performance? Top 7 Tips for Managers

 7. Involve Them

 Shutting out employees and not getting them involved in monitoring their performance won’t motivate them.
 If they’re underperforming, sit with them to help find the root cause and then come up with solutions on how to turn performances around.
-This could be coming up with goals together or organising regular meetings to catch up about recent performances.
+You could set goals together or organise regular meetings to catch up about recent performances.

-Not only does this make you more approachable, it means employees are more likely to be motivated with it clear you want their performances to improve and aren’t making big rash decisions.
+Not only does this make you more approachable, it means employees are more likely to be motivated as it is clear you want their performances to improve and aren’t making big rash decisions.

 Monitoring staff might be the easy part, but what can be difficult is communicating with staff members about why they’re under the microscope in the first place.
 Your approach is key and these conversations can equip you with the skills you need for potentially difficult conversations in the future.